Sign up for our FREE 8-week course to get on the property ladder.

-"For many investors," Yardney advised, "the best decision would be to crystallise their loss by selling up and purchasing an investment grade property instead.
+"For many investors," Yardney says, "the best decision would be to crystallise their loss by selling up and purchasing an investment grade property instead.
 Unfortunately it is common for investors to make mistakes, it's part of the learning journey we all have to take."

-I'm considering purchasing off the plan?
-Is it always a bad idea?
+Is purchasing off-the-plan always a bad idea?

 Every buyer has to make their own call on a property and do their own research.
 Even with off-the-plan apartments the individual characteristics of the building itself and the location matter.
 Many off-the-plan units will still grow in value between the sale time and settlement.

 "Off-the-plan invariably carries risk for a few reasons, but it is only fair to say that some are riskier than others," said Bakos.
 "Genuine comparable sales analysis is mandatory for buyers to have confidence that they aren't paying an inflated price.
 Obtaining sale prices is a challenge in a lot of developments, but buyers should ensure that they obtain sales data across multiple developments in the same location."